dendrobiumz/kvm_arm/README.md

-# An aarch64 kvm application
+# KVM ARM
+This is a kvm-based type II hypervisor in C

+# Features
+- architecture: aarch64